Skip to main content

 Welcome to StatsPolicy.gov, the home of the U.S. Federal statistical system.
 StatsPolicy.gov brings together important information about our interwoven Federal statistical system, including our members, priorities, and activities across the Federal Government.

 The Federal statistical system is guided by specific laws, policies, and guidance.
-These are foundational for the key responsibilities of the Office of the Chief Statistician of the United States; statistical agencies, units, and programs; Statistical Officials; and agencies across the Federal Government.
+These are foundational for the key responsibilities of the Office of Management and Budget; statistical agencies, units, and programs; Statistical Officials; and agencies across the Federal Government.

 The Federal statistical system collaborates on development of periodic and one-time products to promote understanding of its initiatives, priorities, budgets, and activities.